ssharma2712/DrPhylo/README.md

 Note: The `{inter_node_label}` will be relaplced by the text file name when a user-defined response file is used uisng `--response` option.

 ## Citation ##
-If you use this software in your research, please cite our paper:
+If you use DrPhylo in your research, please cite our paper:

 Sharma, S. & Kumar, S. (2024).
 Discovering fragile clades and causal sequences in phylogenomics by evolutionary sparse learning.
 (In review)